Flexibility, Generosity, and Grace

 - The gift is from a single donor.

 - The gift is not related to an ongoing capital campaign or debt reduction campaign.

 - The gift is greater than or equal to $50,000 (If the gift is less than $50,000, it should be at least 25% of the church’s income.).

 - The gift has already been received (The committee cannot exempt income in advance.).

 - An unexpected expense occurs related to disaster, or extreme or unusual circumstances.

-To submit a request for the rare circumstance adjustment:
+To submit a request to the Exceptions Committee:

 - Write a summary of the unusual circumstance(s).